vercel/next.js/docs/upgrading.md

 # Upgrade Guide

+## React 16 to 17

+React 17 introduced a new [JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) that brings a long-time Next.js feature to the wider React ecosystem: Not having to `import React from 'react'` when using JSX.
+When using React 17 Next.js will automatically use the new transform.
+This transform does not make the `React` variable global, which was an unintended side-effect of the previous Next.js implementation.
+A [codemod is available](/docs/advanced-features/codemods#add-missing-react-import) to automatically fix cases where you accidentally used `React` without importing it.

 ## Upgrading from version 9 to 10

 There were no breaking changes between version 9 and 10.